vaughanj10/learn-co-sandbox/README.md

 Hi! 👋

-You've opened the IDE Sandbox. 🎉

-The Sandbox is an environment that you can access on "readme" and "code-along" lessons in Learn.
-It's a great place to experiment with code when you're not working on a "lab" (labs open the IDE In Browser).
+You've opened the IDE Sandbox,an environment that you can access on "readme" and "code-along" lessons in Learn.
+It's a great place to experiment with code!

+IMPORTANT
+Saving varies by type of work you are doing:
-The work you do in the Sandbox will be saved from lesson to lesson, and is automatically saved on your behalf to a repository in your GitHub account called `learn-co-sandbox`.
+* Most of the work you do in the Sandbox is automatically saved on your behalf to the `learn-co-sandbox` repository in your GitHub account.
 Please DO NOT touch this repository in GitHub, as it will affect your Sandbox experience, and potentially cause your work to be out of sync.
+* Git repositories that you clone* into the Sandbox are NOT automatically saved.
+In this case, you are responsible for committing and pushing your work to GitHub.

-To learn more about the Sandbox, please visit http://help.learn.co/technical-support/learn-ide-in-browser/ide-in-browser-sandbox.
+To learn more about the Sandbox, please visit http://help.learn.co/technical-support/learn-ide-in-browser/ide-in-browser-sandbox